mathkimchi/singularity/DEVLOG.md

 (I'm actually not even in my dorm building rn bc I have to do laundy in a different dorm bc the power's out.)

 Kay, toodles.

+...

+2026-07-24 02:49PM

+Now I have to figure out how to do active updates from client to server.
+I guess the server can pass something like
+"damage callback" to the innitializer.
+This is kinda annoying imo but I guess it works so wtv.

+Adding that is simple, but now the demo is getting complicated, so I'll do an actual GUI demo.

+Looking at the UI code, I think it is time to update that as well.

+I guess I'll commit the damage callback and then start redoing the sonamu UI stuff.